VIGS-SLAM: Visual Inertial Gaussian Splatting SLAM: Related Work

 \section{Related Work}

-\paragraph{Visual-Inertial Odometry and SLAM} An early and seminal visual-inertial odometry approach is the Multi-State Constraint Kalman Filter (MSCKF)~\cite{mourikis2007msckf}, which introduced a feature-marginalizing EKF that maintains a sliding window of cloned states, achieving real-time operation with a bounded state size.
-Follow-ups~\cite{li2013high, huang2010observability} improved consistency, observability, and robustness, and inspired open implementations such as OpenVINS \cite{geneva2020openvins}.
+\paragraph{Visual-Inertial Odometry and SLAM} An early and seminal visual-inertial odometry approach is MSCKF~\cite{mourikis2007msckf}, which introduced a feature-marginalizing EKF that maintains a sliding window of cloned states, achieving real-time operation with a bounded state size.
+Follow-ups~\cite{li2013high, huang2010observability} improved consistency, observability, and robustness, and inspired open implementations~\cite{bloesch2015robust, geneva2020openvins}.